Number of posts : 50

 |Subject: A National Serviceman's Memories of RAF Bruggen - 1958/59 11/7/2009, 14:09|| |

-Apart from the CO, a major designated the Ground Liaison Officer, the unit consisted of only four servicemen of corporal and below - two clerks & two drivers.
-It had an array of vehicles consisting of two Austin Champs (jeep type vehicle), a motorbike, a Bedford lorry with field office trailer, and even a bicycle.
-It also had its own stock of small arms, held in the airfield's armoury.
+Apart from the CO, a major designated the Ground Liaison Officer, the unit consisted of only four servicemen of corporal and below - two clerks and two drivers.
+There was an array of vehicles consisting of two Austin Champs (type of jeep), a motorbike, a Bedford lorry with field office trailer, and even a bicycle.
+It also had its own stock of small arms held in the airfield's armoury.
 Additionally, there was a Belgian Army liaison section attached, comprising a lieutenant and two servicemen.
-Assistance was received from the RAF's admin office in respect of pay & leave movements and from a couple of nearby army bases for vehicle servicing & supplies.
-But the unit was independent and operated without the RAF or Rhine Army taking any interest in its 'domestic' affairs.
+The unit was self contained but assistance was received from the RAF's admin in respect of pay and leave movements, and from a couple of nearby army bases for vehicle servicing and supplies.
+Neither HQ Rhine Army or the RAF took any interest in its 'domestic' affairs.
 Discipline was at a minimum, with no parades, inspections, or menial tasks to contend with.

 Bruggen had been open about six years at the time of my arrival.
 The well appointed accommodation blocks and its catering were far superior to anything I had previously experienced with the army.
-Night duty suppers were invariably steak sandwiches made with freshly baked bread!
+Night duty suppers for example were invariably steak sandwiches made with freshly baked bread!

 Having a beer off the base involved nearly a 15 minute walk to the bar opposite the main gate, or a further 20 minutes to the bars in Elmpt, the nearest village.
-Occasionally it was possible to get a lift to a popular hostellerie in Bracht, which was run by three sisters and commonly referred to as the 'Six Tits'.
+Occasionally it was possible to get a lift to a popular hostellerie in Bracht, it was owned by three sisters and commonly referred to as the Six Tits.